nis65/multiroom/README.md

 * [frafall/multiroom](https://github.com/frafall/multiroom): Full media center and multiroom, Kodi integration etc. Bloated for my use case.
 * [Wireless Multi-Room Audio System For Home](https://github.com/skalavala/Multi-Room-Audio-Centralized-Audio-for-Home): Uses mopidy (vs mpd) and PulseAudio (vs ALSA).

-So it looks like I have reinvented the wheel.
-But as far as I can tell, none of the solutions above integrate bluetooth **and** analog sources.
+So it looks like I have reinvented the wheel - but only partially.
+None of the solutions above integrate bluetooth **and** analog sources.

 ## Build it